-If you exceed legal limits on marijuana possession you could face criminal charges for marijuana cultivation or intent to sell marijuana.
+If you exceed legal limits on marijuana possession, you could face criminal charges for marijuana cultivation or intent to sell marijuana.

 Other Charges for Drug Possession in San Diego

 You can face drug possession charges if you are found with a controlled substance without a valid prescription.
-Drug possession charges generally only apply if you are found with small amounts of a controlled substance.
-If you are convicted of drug possession you could face:
+Drug possession charges generally only apply to small amounts of a controlled substance.
+If you are convicted of drug possession, you could face:

 - Jail time of up to one year

 Note that sometimes the courts in San Diego will use more specific charges to prosecute drug possession.
-You could be charged with possession of Vicodin, possession of meth, and other similar charges.
+You could be charged with possession of Vicodin, possession of meth, and other similar crimes.

 Charges for Selling Drugs in the San Diego Area

 Selling a controlled substance is generally punished more severely than drug possession for personal use.
 There are two major charges used to prosecute the sale of drugs in California.
 These charges are possession for sale and drug trafficking.

 Of these two charges, drug trafficking is considered more severe.
 This is because drug trafficking is often prosecuted in the federal court system.
 Let’s go over the penalties for both charges so you can compare them for yourself.